Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/RESOURCES.md

 implementation](http://en.wikipedia.org/wiki/Globally_unique_identifier) such as
 Microsoft's GUID (globally unique identifier).
 An Ed-Fi API _should_ generate unique identifiers for its clients, and _should not_ accept client-generated identifiers when inserting or updating data.
+This unique identifier _must_ be
+immutable: it does not change on modification of a document.

 All Resources _must_ be created with and also be retrievable by one or more externally defined primary key values.
 Those values _must_ be natural keys of